 ABOUT

-Erik Shapiro is Associate Professor and Associate Chair of Research in the Department of Radiology.
+Erik Shapiro is a Professor and Associate Chair of Research in the Department of Radiology.
 His Molecular and Cellular Imaging Laboratory (MCIL) develops and uses magnetic resonance imaging (MRI), and x-ray computed tomography (CT) for molecular and cellular imaging of biological phenomena, regenerative medicine, and early detection of disease.

 Dr. Shapiro holds a master’s degree and Ph.D. in chemistry from the University of Pennsylvania.
 He conducted his post-doctoral work in molecular imaging at the National Institutes of Health.